defiant00/dnd/README.md

 ## Talsworth To Do

+sylvester shield - after that battle you find yourself overly tired, and realize it's harder than it looks - you're welcome to keep it, but you don't think it's really worth it in battle

+about halfway to the campsite for the night, Lapis and Nutmeg leave and promise to keep an eye out for Oakenbeard on the second day, Germain takes Anno aside and pulls out a dagger from a dark red bag of holding is a +1 dagger with "truth in shadow" in thieves cant small on the inside of the guard
+    is a recruitment offer from the Duskspire thieves' guild when fake Oakenbeard shows up frayed clothes, dirt on him, singed a bit
+  Sylvester immediately notices that there isn't the usual aura around him Matthew runs forward all excited but doesn't know what to do, realizing it would be weird to hug him Germain walks up and clasps arms with him
+    "It's good to have you back"
+    "Aye"
+    Germain makes a little "stand down, not now" type of gesture in conversation, Germain should be "that was quick" oakenbeard, "Was it?
+That was about 3 days for me"

+sylvester leveling up
+  small wisps of darkness
+  extra tufts of fur starting to hint at the second set of ears eyes with an actual bit of a glow

+doppelgangers should have some loot oakenbeard
+    x rock bag
+    x a few uncut gems in a pouch - maybe a better potential focus for Reyna x worthless staff
+    x healing potion
+  germain
+    x a couple daggers (at least one should be decent) x leather armor and belt
+    x healing potion

 * the two doppelgangers are following the party, looking for opportunities to switch out with any of them

-* some of the markers are of different make, from the centaur herd (smoky red crystals instead of pale blue)
-* encounters
-  * elemental wolves
-  * animated armor + 2 flying swords
-  * Spectator + 2 Shadows
-* portals - have to make a saving throw to not stumble and fall and/or freak out and run?
-  * whispered voices
-  * elemental - sensations but no damage, disorientating
-  * shadow - emptiness with far off obelisks trailing shadow
-  * chaos - incomprehensible kaleidiscope for the senses, perception/insight? to see if you notice something powerful noticing you

-* start off with Oakenbeard and Matthew taking a short rest
-  * party can look around if they want
-    * be a good opportunity to fight one of the smaller encounters
-* when getting ready to leave, have to face the Spectator
-  * Spectators are typically summoned to guard something
-    * this one is there to guard the portal so that they can't renew the barrier
-      * don't know for who or what, but clearly something wants to get through
-  * Oakenbeard fire pinpoint beam spell against the Spectator
-  * it gets frustrated that nothing works on Oakenbeard and it uses telekinesis to throw a large piece of rubble
-  * Oakenbeard collides with the portal, the bubble bending around his coat, before he, along with the bubble and the light inside, vanish
-  * a second later, a pinprick of black light flares back into existence
-    * occasional will-o-wisps appear out of the portal but are not directly hostile
-* Matthew / Germain should get them to leave for now, Matthew doesn't have it in him to do another barrier today
 * get a decent ways away, and when settling in for the evening, doppelganger should show up as Oakenbeard
 * Germain and/or Matthew should be suspicious, but play along initially to get more info
 * doppelganger doesn't have Oakenbeard's presence if the party is perceptive enough
 * when they sleep Germain stays up to keep watch
-* Germain wakes up the party (quietly) late at night and tells them he's suspicious, and that he's going to test Oakenbeard, because Oakenbeard can't do healing magic
+* Matthew wakes up the party (quietly) late at night and tells them he's suspicious, and that he's going to test Oakenbeard, because Oakenbeard can't do healing magic
   * this is a lie in case Oakenbeard or someone else is listening in, real Oakenbeard can heal decently
+  * Matthew thinks this is true (he purposefully altered his own memory), Germain knows it's a lie
+  * this way mind readers wouldn't know the trick
-* the next day after a bit of travel, Germain falls or something and has a gash that he asks Oakenbeard to heal, which the doppelganger will say that he cannot
+* the next day after a bit of travel, Matthew trips or something and has a gash that he asks Oakenbeard to heal, which the doppelganger will say that he cannot
+* Germain then immediately gets behind him and kills? him
+  * Matthew is shocked, then remembers over a few seconds as Germain tells him to focus
-* as Germain and Matthew both confirm it isn't him, the second doppelganger might make an appearance as either of them
+  * as this is going on the second doppelganger might try and show up and be all, "that's not me" as Germain
+* after the battle Germain takes both of their heads
+  * Duskspire has bounties out on certain dangerous creatures
+    * Doppelganger - 1200g each

 * Oakenbeard is unlikely to return for a while
 * Matthew and Germain are returning to Duskspire, the party is welcome to join them if they want